flancian/garden/the future of note taking.md

 			- it's open
 			- it's accessible to everyone
 			- it evolves -- we have better browsers and protocols than before but the content remains
-			- note taking applications will always
+			- note taking applications will always change; but the data will be around for a long time.
+		- [[bastien guerry]] git has been quite a change. it'll be 25y old in 9y :) versioning will be pervasive; perhaps git is the right infrastructure.
 		- [[flancian]] "seeding" or bootstrapping problem. inclusivity, strength through diversity. cooperative efforts. effective altruism.